Interpretation of Signs in the CT3M (HR, BP, Temp)

 -This may be accompanied by shakiness, wired anxiety, agitation, weakness, spacey feeling, brain fog, muscle tightness (pain in neck, headache) and/or feeling physically overheated, among a host of other symptoms, which can indicate too much T3.

 Note: Too much T3 can manifest with higher systolic (top number) BP, with diastolic perhaps remaining the same or only slightly raised.
 Too much T3 usually raises the heart rate and makes someone feel warmer (but this depends on whether there is enough cortisol and iron etc.).
 Anxiety and a feeling of tension/stress can also be caused by too much T3 as can loose bowels.
-See both the 'Stop the Thyroid Madness' and the 'Recovering with T3' books for more information on the affect of excessive or too little thyroid hormone.
+See the 'Recovering with T3' book for more information on the affect of excessive or too little thyroid hormone.

 Lower than normal temps < 98.4F average, is indicative of low thyroid, and >99F average, is indicative of high thyroid.
 Temps may start the day lower, but average should be 98.4 - 98.6F.